What do positioning and sex have in common? Every generation thinks they invented it.

 If you want a nice, clean definition in a sentence, then I’ll give you mine.

-Maybe you want to add to it.
+Maybe you want to add to this list.
 Maybe you want to play with the order, or say something a different way.
 I say, do what works.

 The single best thing I did for my career was to stop and ask where “best practices” actually came from.
 It became an incurable habit.

 I love learning about the provenance of ideas.
 And I think it’s incredibly powerful.
-Knowing where your ideas came from can keep you from getting stuck in an intellectual rut.
+Knowing the provenance of your ideas can keep you from getting stuck in an intellectual rut.
 It can help you see the precepts and assumptions surrounding your work for what they really are: mostly opinions.

 Even about positioning.